-When a colored coating is desired and the additional cost is justified or reimbursed by the requesting local agency, then specify a coating complying with AAMA 2605, "Performance Requirements and Test Procedures for Superior Performing Organic Coatings on Aluminum Extrusions and Panels", (American Architectural Manufacturers Association, 2005) except that only fluoropolymer based powders are permitted.
+When a colored coating is desired and the additional cost is justified or reimbursed by the requesting local agency, then specify a coating complying with AAMA 2605, "Performance Requirements and Test Procedures for Superior Performing Organic Coatings on Aluminum Extrusions and Panels", (American Architectural Manufacturers Association, 2011) except that only fluoropolymer based powders are permitted.
 See PPM, Volume 1, Section 8.8 for responsibilities of Local Maintaining Agencies.

 Show Pedestrian Railings on sidewalks and walls as required.
 Designate locations where handrails are required.
+Label railing by name or Index number.